lookatdmoon/Bamazon/README.md

 * ![Inquirer](https://www.npmjs.com/package/inquirer)

 ## What's Included
-The file structure provides directories and files that support this app.
+The file structure for the directories and files that support this application can be viewed below.

 ```
 Bamazon/